dbernar1/gdcr13/README.md

-gdcr13
+Global Day of Code Retreat 2013
 ======

-Global Day of Code Retreat 2013

-The code is in branches, named after the person I paired with in each session.

-I know, I know, we're supposed to delete the code, but I just didn't wanna do that.
+This was a 45-minute coding session with https://github.com/xorrbit .
+We were starting the implementation at the point of testing the rules of the game of life.

+It was fun, but it was late in the day, and we were tired, so we did not really care to think too hard :)